 Note that in Elan equality testing is always 'equality by value'; there is no such thing as 'equality by reference'.

-If the items being compared are composite types, the elements within them are compared recursively to see if the objects are equal.
+If the items being compared are composite Types, the elements within them are compared sequentially to see if the objects are equal.
 For example two distinct instances of the same class compare equal if the values of all their properties compare equal.
 And two Lists compare equal if they contain the same elements in the same order.

 Numeric comparison